Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 3. The Alternative: Slimline Double Glazing

-Before vacuum glass became widely available, “Slimline” double glazing was the best option for heritage homes.
-These units use a smaller gap (4mm-6mm) filled with heavy gases like Krypton or Xenon to achieve insulation.
+Before vacuum glass became widely commercially available, “Slimline” double glazing was the best option for heritage homes.
+These units use a very small gap (usually 4mm-6mm) filled with heavy inert gases like Krypton or Xenon to achieve insulation.

-While thinner than standard units (typically 12mm-14mm total), they are still thicker than single glazing.
-They remain a valid option for many conservation areas, especially if vacuum glazing is outside your budget, but they generally have a shorter warranty due to the reduced seal depth.
+While thinner than standard units (typically measuring 12mm-14mm total), they are still significantly thicker than single glazing and vacuum glass.
+They remain a valid option for many conservation areas, especially if vacuum glazing is outside your project budget, but they generally come with a shorter manufacturer’s warranty due to the reduced depth of the perimeter seal.

 4. Navigating Listed Building Consent

-Even with this new technology, you must apply for Listed Building Consent (LBC).
+Even with this new, ultra-thin technology, you must apply for Listed Building Consent (LBC) through your local authority.
 Changing windows without it is a criminal offence.
 However, your case is now stronger than ever.

-Historic England’s Stance: In their recent guidance on “Traditional Windows: Their Care, Repair and Upgrading,” Historic England acknowledges that upgrading glazing can be acceptable where it does not harm significance.
+Historic England’s Stance: In their recent national guidance on “Traditional Windows: Their Care, Repair and Upgrading,” Historic England explicitly acknowledges that upgrading glazing can be acceptable where it does not harm the historical significance of the specific building.

 5. The Safe Bet: Secondary Glazing

-If your property is Grade I listed, or you want to avoid the planning headache entirely, Secondary Glazing remains the ultimate solution.
+If your property is Grade I listed, if the existing timber frames are too fragile to hold new glass, or if you simply want to avoid the planning headache and cost entirely, Secondary Glazing remains the ultimate, stress-free solution.

-Unlike replacing the window, secondary glazing is a reversible alteration.
-You add a slimline aluminium frame on the inside, leaving the historic fabric untouched.
-Planners almost always approve this.
+Unlike replacing the window or the glass, secondary glazing is a fully reversible alteration.
+You add a discrete, slimline aluminium frame on the inside of the room, leaving the historic exterior fabric totally untouched.
+Because it is reversible, conservation planners almost always approve this approach without friction.

 |---|---|---|